What's happened

 How we got here

-The allegations against Iglesias emerged after a joint investigation by Spanish outlet elDiario.es and US broadcaster Univision, which reported on claims by former employees of abuse and harassment.
-The complaint was filed in Spain on January 5, after a three-year probe into the singer's conduct, focusing on two women working in his Caribbean homes.
+The allegations against Iglesias emerged from a joint investigation by Spanish outlets elDiario.es and Univision Noticias, which reported on claims from two women who worked for him in the Caribbean.
+Formal complaints were filed in Spain on January 5, after a three-year probe into accusations of sexual assault, harassment, and workplace abuse.
 Iglesias, a renowned Latin artist, has sold over 300 million records and is the father of Enrique Iglesias.
+The case has sparked significant media attention and political reactions in Spain.

 Go deeper